 Mmm, homemade cookies.
 There’s something so wonderful about that freshly baked, cookie smell that will always warm my heart, and make my tastebuds go crazy!
 We love sweets in our house, but lately, I’ve been playing around with ingredients to try for a healthier take.
-Let’s chat these soft & chewy butterscotch & oatmeal cookies because quite frankly, you need to make these!
+Let’s chat these soft & chewy butterscotch and oatmeal cookies because quite frankly, you need to make these asap!

 Perhaps it’s my own personal opinion, but I feel like butterscotch is a dying flavor.
 I never see it anywhere, including menus and bakeries.
-I had to go to three different grocery stores before I could find these butterscotch chips.
+I had to resort to ordering online, because I couldn’t find these butterscotch chips.
 What gives?

 Let’s take these soft & chewy butterscotch and oatmeal cookies, for example.
 I’m not reinventing the wheel on these.
 I didn’t even take out all the sugar, I just cut the serving amount down to 1/4 cup each, and replaced the other serving with Apple sauce.

 This more natural sweetener cut out some of the heavy duty sweetness, making these butterscotch and oatmeal cookies a little more sweet & salty, than just overly sweet.
 That’s a win in my book!

 Read on for the full recipe and details for creating these tasty treats.
 And check out another healthy recipe alternative on my blog: shredded zucchini oat muffins.